Design Landing Pages That Convert

 First up, who’s your target customer?

 The idea of your landing page is to target potential customers, so it’s important to know who it is you’re targeting.
 What are their wants?
 What are their needs?
 How will your product help them?
-Asking these questions will help you understand what it is that they’re searching and why and it’ll help in the design and content creation processes.
+Asking these questions will help you understand what it is that they’re searching and why, plus it’ll help in the design and content creation processes.

 The final step is one you can’t afford to miss — it’s your ‘Call to Action’ and contact information.
 What should the user do after finding and reading your landing page?
 Should they come in store, or order online, should they call the company and arrange a consultation?
 How?